List of smoking bans: Wales

-In addition, Wales is due to introduce a smoking ban outside schools and hospitals from Summer 2019.
+In addition, Wales introduced a smoking ban outside schools and hospitals in March 2021.

 United Nations

 As United Nations buildings are not the subject of any national jurisdiction, the United Nations has its own smoking and non-smoking policies.
 Following the gradual introduction of partial smoking restrictions between 1985 and 2003, Secretary-General Kofi Annan introduced in 2003 a total prohibition upon smoking at United Nations Headquarters.
 Similar restrictions have not been introduced in field offices of the United Nations worldwide.
 Some specialised agencies of the United Nations, such as the United Nations Children's Fund and the World Health Organization have their own strict smoke-free regulations that apply to their offices worldwide, but the same is not necessarily true for entities of the Secretariat, such as the Department of Peacekeeping Operations and the Office for the Coordination of Humanitarian Affairs (OCHA).
 Only on 13 December 2007, OCHA introduced a smoke-free regulation applicable to all its field offices.